 - We have improved our docking feature in newer units!
 If you find you’ve received one that’s hard to dock, please let us upgrade your LandingZone.

 Your computer may be experiencing an operating system malfunction.
 If the screen on your MacBook Air tends to go black after Sleep is engaged and requires an extra turn-on, you should consult with Apple Support directly.
 Other Apple customers have experienced these difficulties.
-For more information, visit this forum.If you do not need to turn-on your computer again after Sleep, please uninstall the ethernet driver.
+For more information, visit this forum.If you do not need to turn-on your computer again after entering Sleep Mode, please uninstall the ethernet driver.
 Download and install the most recent Gigabit Ethernet driver.
 If you continue to experience sporadic ethernet functionality without these black screen errors please contact us.

 Our device can be used with many USB hard drives.
 If you are struggling with one brand, please let us know.
 If your docking station was working and is no longer, contact us.
 All devices have a one year warranty.